Rapougnac/SpotiDl/README.md

 # Note:
-Due to my work, I have to slow down the commits I make on this repository.
+Due to my job, I have to slow down the commits I make on this repository.
 I prefer to concentrate on what is essential for me.
 I'll be back soon.

 ### spotidl - A Spotify Downloader (As if there weren't enough of them [<img src="https://cdn.discordapp.com/emojis/834119948170821652.png?size=512" height="45" />](https://bit.ly/31BnJAp))